Someone to Call My Lover: Music video

-The music video was directed by Francis Lawrence on Spahn Ranch in Los Angeles, California in May, 2001.
-The music video premiered on MTV's Total Request Live on June 20, 2001.
+The music video was directed by Francis Lawrence on Spahn Ranch in Los Angeles, California in May 2001.
+It premiered on MTV's Total Request Live on June 20, 2001.
 It centres on a jukebox.
 Jackson is depicted driving and walking into a bar, where she sings, dances and eventually hitches a ride from a red car.
 A video for the So So Def Remix was also released, and contains similar footage to the original but contains shots of Dupri in alternate scenes as well as his vocals.
 The original video made the limited bonus-DVD edition of All for You while the So So Def Remix video appears on the 2004 video compilation From Janet to Damita Jo: The Videos.

 Live performances

 Jackson has performed "Someone to Call My Lover" on two of her tours.
 The song was added to the setlist of her All for You Tour, as one of the last songs on the show.
 During the performance, the singer wore a white T-shirt and jeans, along with a lei in Hawaii.
 The February 16, 2002, final date of the tour at the Aloha Stadium in Hawaii, was broadcast by HBO.
 This rendition was also added to the setlist at its DVD release, Janet: Live in Hawaii, in 2002.
 "Someone to Call My Lover" was also the video dedication song to Singapore for the 2011 Number Ones, Up Close and Personal tour.
 It was also performed on her 2017 State of the World Tour in place of "Island Life" at several shows, including in Cleveland on December 3, and Memphis on December 6.
 Jackson performed the song on the second leg of her 2023-2024 Janet Jackson: Together Again tour.
+She also performed the song in a medley along with "All For You" during the 2025 American Music Awards.